sby1ce/xitter-image-downloader/README.md

 # Image Downloader

-Download an image from Twitter, Discord, Pixiv and Reddit in one click with a useful filename.
+Download an image from Twitter, Xcancel, Discord, Pixiv and Reddit in one click with a useful filename.

 ## How to build